LansariFedi/DataWrangler/README.md

 ## Installation

-You can install DataWrangler using pip:
+You can install DataWizard using pip:

 ```sh
 pip install datawizard